-Aston Martin's full line-up to offer hybrid tech, mid-engine supercar tipped to feature V-6
+Aston Martin's full lineup to offer hybrid tech, mid-engine supercar tipped to feature V-6

 Aston Martin DBX conceptEnlarge Photo

-Aston Martin is the latest automaker to commit to an all-electrified line-up, following the lead of Volvo which said in July that every vehicle in its line-up will have some form of electrification by 2019.
+Aston Martin is the latest automaker to commit to an all-electrified lineup, following the lead of Volvo which said in July that every vehicle in its lineup will have some form of electrification by 2019.

 However, for a low-volume manufacturer of exotic sports cars, Aston Martin’s commitment to electrification is much more profound.